strimzi/strimzi.github.io/_posts/2021-12-09-kafka-segment-retention.md

 Splitting into segments can really help with performance.
 When records are deleted on disk or a consumer starts to consume from a specific offset, a big, unsegmented file is slower and more error prone.

-Looking at the broker disk, each topic partition is a directory containing the corresponding segment files and some others.
+Looking at the broker disk, each topic partition is a directory containing the corresponding segment files and other files.
-Using the Strimzi Canary component with its producer and consumer as an example, here's an example of what the directory looks like.
+Using the Strimzi Canary component with its producer and consumer as an example, here's a sample of what the directory looks like.

 ```shell